jcelic/biograd-waiting-list/README.md

 Backend API
 https://biograd-waiting-list.onrender.com

-Note: The backend is hosted on the Render free tier - the first request may take a few seconds while the server wakes up.
+Note: The backend is hosted on the Render free tier, so the first request may take some time while the server wakes up.

 ---